steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 Then:

-1. Measure the execution time of before/after runs should be listed to see if there is any slowdown vs the previous version.
+1. Measure the execution time of the before/after runs to see if there is any slowdown vs the previous version.
 A simple `time mvn -T 1C verify -Dscale -Dparallel` of the hadoop-aws dir after just having done a `mvn clean install` to take that out of the timing would be enough.
 This is to identify major changes.
 Ideally this should be done on an EC2 VM, so there are no network-related issues.

 2. Check out the relevant tag of the aws-sdk-v2 and use ripgrep to count the # of matches of the pattern `\.warn\(` in those modules we care about.
 For files where there's a change, open them, get the history, see what has changed.
-This not just to identify where are being told of in a way which makes for noisy clients, it is to see if there are potentially things we are getting wrong and which should fix.
+This is not just to identify where we are being told off in a way which makes for noisy clients, it is to see if there are potentially things we are getting wrong and which we should fix.

 The PR submitter then has to make some commitments to followup on regressions.